verrazzano/docs/content/en/docs/observability/monitoring/configure/alertmanager.md

 ---
 title: "Alertmanager"
-description: "Customize Alertmanager to alert on Verrazzano"
+description: "Customize Alertmanager alerting"
 weight: 2
 draft: false
 aliases:
 - /docs/customize/alertmanager
 - /docs/observability/monitoring/configure/alertmanager
 ---
-Alertmanager is used in conjunction with Prometheus to send alerts about the state of your clusters.
-You can create PrometheusRules that will trigger alerts based on the value of metrics.
+Alertmanager sends alerts that are firing in Prometheus to configured receivers.
+PrometheusRules installed in the cluster will trigger alerts based on the value of metrics.
+Alertmanager will group, route, and silence these alerts according to its installed configuration.
-Alertmanager provides integrations for email, Slack, PagerDuty, and other popular notification services to receive alerts.
+Alertmanager provides receiver integrations for email, Slack, PagerDuty, and other popular notification services.

 ## Enable Alertmanager